-Because there is one group of data that is not normally distributed, the analysis of differences in posttest results between the control class and the experimental class is carried out using a nonparametric test, namely the Mann-Whitney U Test.
+Because one group of data is not normally distributed, the analysis of differences in post-test results between the control and experimental classes is carried out using a non-parametric test, namely the Mann-Whitney U Test.
 This test is used as an alternative to the independent t-test when the normality assumption is not met.
 By using this approach, it is expected that the analysis results remain valid even though there is a distribution mismatch in one of the data groups.
-The Mann-Whitney U test results show that the test statistic value is 177.5 with a p value of 0.0076.
-Because the p value is smaller than 0.05, it can be concluded that there is a significant difference between the posttest scores of the control class and the experimental class.
-This difference indicates that the treatment given to the experimental class has an impact on student learning outcomes when compared to the control class.
-This significant difference shows that the learning method applied in the experimental class has a considerable influence on student learning outcomes.
+The Mann-Whitney U test results show that the test statistic value is 177.5 with a p-value of 0.0076.
+Because the p-value is smaller than 0.05, it can be concluded that there is a significant difference between the post-test scores of the control class and the experimental class.
+This difference indicates that the treatment given to the experimental class impacts student learning outcomes compared to the control class.
+This significant difference shows that the learning method applied in the experimental class considerably influences student learning outcomes.
 This could mean that the approach used was more effective in improving students' understanding compared to the method applied in the control class.
 Thus, the approach can be considered to be applied more widely or developed further to be more optimal.
 This finding also provides important implications in the field of education, especially in the selection of more effective learning strategies.
-If the method applied in the experimental class is proven to improve student learning outcomes, then teachers and education policy makers can consider adopting the method as part of the learning curriculum.
-With a more evidence-based approach like this, it is expected that the effectiveness of learning in the classroom will increase.
-Overall, the results of this analysis show that the learning method applied to the experimental class has a positive impact on student learning outcomes.
+If the method applied in the experimental class is proven to improve student learning outcomes, then teachers and education policymakers can consider adopting the method as part of the learning curriculum.
+With a more evidence-based approach like this, the effectiveness of learning in the classroom is expected to increase.
+Overall, this analysis shows that the learning method applied to the experimental class positively impacts student learning outcomes.
 The success of this method in significantly improving posttest scores compared to the control class is an indication that innovation in learning can provide real benefits for students.
-Therefore, further research can be conducted to better understand the factors that contribute to the effectiveness of this method and how its application can be improved to optimize learning outcomes.
+Therefore, further research can be conducted to better understand the factors contributing to this method's effectiveness and how its application can be improved to optimize learning outcomes.